Overview

 The Department of Transport and Main Roads (TMR) is delivering the School Active Transport Infrastructure Pilot (the pilot) at Caloundra State School (CSS) and Caloundra State High School (CSHS), in collaboration with Department of Education and Sunshine Coast Council.

-Based on community feedback and technical investigations conducted in Term 3, we have now identified 8 key routes, each with a range of potential options for improving infrastructure and supporting students and families to actively travel to CSS and CSHS.
+During term 4, we invited the pilot school communities and the broader Caloundra community to provide feedback on 8 key routes, each with a range of potential options for improving infrastructure and supporting students and families to actively travel to CSS and CSHS.

 Explore key routes